ritulshekhar/ai-email-assistant/README.md

 ---

-## 📖 Usage
+## Usage

 1. **Rewriting**: Open a Gmail compose window, select the text you want to change, and click a tone button in the extension popup.
-2. **Extraction/Classification**: Open an existing email and click the respective buttons in the popup to view analyzed data.
+2. **Extraction and Classification**: Open an existing email and click the respective buttons in the popup to view analyzed data.

 ---

-## 🔧 Troubleshooting
+## Troubleshooting

 - **Ollama Connection Error**: Ensure the Ollama service is running and accessible at `localhost:11434`.
 - **Extension not responding**: Reload the extension in `chrome://extensions/` and refresh your Gmail tab.